orcaprog/RESTful-API/README.md

 }
 ```
 JSON stores data in plain text format.
 This provides a software and hardware independent way of storing , transporting , and sharing data.

+##  What is API in simple words?
+API is the acronym for application programming interface — a software intermediary that allows two applications to talk to each other.